 - a table containing sales by State and Year

-In this example we drill down from the bar chart to the table and back up again.
+We will drill down from the Summary bar chart to the Detail table and back up again.

 To keep things simple each worksheet has its own dashboard.
 The Summary dashboard contains only the bar chart worksheet, the Detail dashboard is only the table.